lijianweizhuwei/CMPT886/project/index2.md

 We use the notation `<N × T>` to describe `vector types`.
 The `N` variable denotes `the number of vector elements` and `T` denotes `the element type`.
 The element type iXX indicates an integer which is XX bits wide.

 #### Scalarization
-Splits the vector into multiple scalars.
-It is often used for the transformation from
+Split the incoming vector into multiple scalars.

 #### Vector Widening
+Add unused vector elements to widen the vector to fit in a physical register.

+With this legalization method, the type of the vector elements does not change, only the number of elements.

+For example, a vector of < 4 × 8 > integers would be widened to a vector of < 6 × 8 > integers

 #### Vector Element Promotion